-In June 1990, Felix Ayala was shot on a street in Bronx, New York.
+After midnight on June 27, 1990, Felix Ayala was fatally shot on a street in the Bronx, New York.
 One month later, Frances Rosario, who claimed to have witnessed the shooting, identified 20-year-old Milton Lantigua as police were driving her around looking for the suspects.

-At Lantingua’s murder trial in Bronx County Supreme Court, Rosario testified that she had been alone at the time of the shooting, which she saw from the window of her brother's apartment.
-She said that Ayala was shot by two men and that Lantigua was one of two men who shot the victim.
+At Lantingua’s murder trial in Bronx County Supreme Court, Rosario testified that she had been alone at the time of the shooting.
+She said that she saw the shooting from the window of her brother's apartment.
+She said that Ayala was shot by two men and that Lantigua was one of them.

 Defense witnesses, including Rosario’s family members, gave testimony that contradicted her account of the shooting.

 In 2005, Lantigua settled a wrongful conviction lawsuit against the City of New York for $1 million.
 The New York Court of Claims awarded him an additional $300,000.